CLRX/CLRX-mirror/doc/GcnInstrsSop2.md

 Opcode: 8 (0x8)
 Syntax: S_MIN_I32 SDST, SSRC0, SSRC1
-Description: Choose largest signed value value from SSRC0 and SSRC1 and store its into SDST, and store 1 to SCC if SSRC0 value has been choosen, otherwise store 0 to SCC.
+Description: Choose largest signed value value from SSRC0 and SSRC1 and store its into SDST, and store 1 to SCC if SSRC0 value was choosen, otherwise store 0 to SCC.
 Operation:
 ```
 SDST = (INT32)SSRC0 > (INT32)SSRC1 ?
 SSRC0 : SSRC1